High Quality Links purple

 Ask yourself what types of content attract the most links for your competitors.
 Can you create a similar or improved version of this content?

 Think about unique angles or stories that haven’t been covered extensively.
-Consider creating in-depth guides or innovative tools, or conduct original research.
+Consider creating in-depth guides and innovative online tools or conduct original research.

 For example, if you notice an information gap in existing guides on vegan bodybuilding, you could create a detailed guide that covers vegan diets, dedicated workouts for vegans, and success stories.

-Look at your competitors' successful linkable assets and think about how you can improve upon them.
+Look at your competitors' successful linkable assets and consider how to improve them.
 Update outdated information, add more value, or present it in a more engaging way.

 Share your content

-Like PR backlinks, linkable asset campaigns involve outreach in order to obtain backlinks.
+Like PR backlinks, linkable asset campaigns involve outreach to obtain backlinks.

 But this time, you’ll reach out to other blogs and websites rather than publications.

-Avoid contacting link farms, PBNs, and other link-building scams, as these won’t result in you quality backlinks.
+Avoid contacting link farms, PBNs, and other link-building scams, as these won’t result in quality backlinks.

 The websites you contact might ask you for payment for a link.
 Paying for links is against Google’s guidelines but is standard practice in some industries.
 It is up to you whether you want to do this.

-We managed a great linkable content campaign for a client of ours, Identity Guard.
+We managed a great linkable content campaign for our client, Identity Guard.

 The dark web is a hidden part of the Internet that is not indexed by search engines and accessible only through special browsers like Tor.